Mrcel97/webScraping/README.md

   Using the [Simple Mail Transfer Protocol](https://docs.python.org/2/library/smtplib.html) (SMTP) we will send all the collected information to a private email address.
   `import smtplib`

+  **8. (Optional) Send Book title and cover using twitter.**
+  Using [Twitter API](https://github.com/geduldig/TwitterAPI) post a new tweet which will contain the title of the book and a picture of its cover.
+Here we will not post the book description or its strong points due the Twitter characters restriction.

+ ## 3. Imports.
+ Application needed imports are:

+	import urllib
+	import urllib2
+	import bs4
+	import smtplib
+	from email.mime.text import MIMEText
+	from email.mime.multipart import MIMEMultipart
+	from email.mime.base import MIMEBase
+	from email import encoders
+	from TwitterAPI import TwitterAPI